 Don’t ever go for baby poles

 A lot of people have advised that it isn’t wise to get baby poles.
+It’s not something you really need like a humidifier for your newborn.
 They are not inexpensive and they are not very practical.
 These kinds of poles stay small and as your child grows, he or she won’t be able to use them anymore.

 Youth poles are better since they can stay with your child until he or she reaches adulthood.
 They are bigger and have better grip compared to child poles.
 Kids grow up fast, remember that and what you invest in when they are small, are things that they will not likely use again as they grow older.